alexemrob/Code-Quiz/README.md

 <p>user must click "Start Code Quiz!" to begin multiple choice exam<br>
   the timer will allow 30 seconds to complete as many questions as possible<br>
   the questions left unanswered within the 30 seconds will be marked as incorrect<br>
-  upon completion user will recieve your total score<br>
+  upon completion user will recieve total score<br>
   user adds initials to the text box to compare high scores!</p>